 Many of the top B-schools today accept both GMAT as well as GRE scores for admission in an MBA program.
 So, when it comes to deciding which test to go for, most students have a hard time choosing between the two and as a result, end up preparing for both.
-This is both tedious and time consuming.
-So, if you are one of those students who is confused about which test to choose and as a result planning to appear for both, this post will tell you why only one out of the two is enough, especially when getting an MBA degree is your ultimate goal!
+This is both tedious and time-consuming.
+So, if you are one of those students who is confused about which test to choose and as a result planning to appear for both, this post will help you stack the differences between GMAT and GRE, aka GMAT vs GRE, especially when getting an MBA degree is your ultimate goal!

 In this article, we will cover the following topics –